Frequently Asked Questions

 Ask about our options when you order.

-When will you [cut bagels, toast, have sandwiches, have normal business hours]?
+When will you [have sandwiches, have normal business hours]?

 Honestly, when the lines die down.
 We want to do all the things, but we also don't want you waiting on Islington Street for an hour for a bagel sandwich.
 There is a natural hype cycle with the opening of any new establishment, and we want to produce the best product within the constraints of time and space.
 When this initial interest subsides, we can focus on the fun work of building up the menu.